FACT CHECK: Trump Tweets On Christians, ISIS And Vetting Miss The Bigger Picture

 What's more, if the implication is that the U.S. is not admitting Christian refugees or that the U.S. is making it difficult, that's not true at all.
 In fact, the number of Christian refugees to the U.S. in 2016 was almost equal to that of Muslim refugees — 37,521 to 38,901, according to the Pew Research Center, which is basing its numbers on figures from the Office of Refugee Resettlement at the Department of Health and Human Services.

 Trump took to Twitter Sunday morning to defend himself on the need to prioritize Christians.
-He said they were being "executed in large numbers," reiterated his call for "extreme vetting" and warned of the U.S. turning into Europe, which has dealt with terrorist attacks and bombings since the rise of ISIS.
+He said they were being "executed in large numbers," reiterated his call for "extreme vetting" and warned of the U.S. turning into Europe, which has dealt with terrorist attacks and bombings since the rise of ISIS:

 Christians in the Middle-East have been executed in large numbers.
 We cannot allow this horror to continue!— Donald J. Trump (@realDonaldTrump) January 29, 2017